Pet Animal Welfare Stature co-sponsor Senator Rick Santorum delivered this speech to Congress but the NC Animal Owners

 SANTORUM: I want to make clear that PAWS is a very different piece of legislation than the bills that Senator Durbin and I have introduced in previous Congresses.
 PAWS does not require or justify creating any new animal care standards, like our previous legislation did....

 RESPONSE: See paragraph above and Senator Santorum's comment that new regulations need to be written to allow breeding and raising animals in a residential setting (which in turn will require USDA to promulgate new standards of care).

-We thank NC Responsible Animal Owners Assoc.
-Bob Kane (Registered Lobbyist) and Susan Wolfe (NC Legislative Group) for the Santorum rebuttal.
+We thank Bob Kane (Registered Lobbyist) and Susan Wolfe (NC Legislative Group) for this coverage.